camdenboren/chat-script/README.md

 ### Non-Nix

-<b>Must install Python 3.12.7 and Node.js v20.18.0 before running</b>\
+**Must install Python 3.12.7 and Node.js v20.18.0 before running**\
-<i>On Linux, you'll also need to install build-essential, libdbus-glib-1-dev, and libgirepository1.0-dev\
+_On Linux, you'll also need to install build-essential, libdbus-glib-1-dev, and libgirepository1.0-dev\
-On macOS, you'll also need dbus</i>
+On macOS, you'll also need dbus_

 Clone this repo (or download prefered release)